 At All Saints it is our aim to become ensure our children are knowledgeable about the country and the world that they live in.
 Whether that be knowing the names of the continents, countries or major cities, understanding how different places are similar and different or even how to successfully navigate themselves using a map, strive to ensure all of our children are inspired to become Geography experts.
 We are placing a great emphasis on providing the children of All Saints with high quality, rewarding and inspiring opportunities to learn new skills.
 Check out the gallery to see how we have used Geography across our Journey of Discovery

 What is new?

-1) Locational knowledge of the UK in KS1 and Europe in KS2 - as a school we need to make sure that our children understand where our island is located in relation to the rest of the world.
+1) Locational knowledge of the UK in KS1 and Europe in KS2 - as a school we need to make sure that our children understand where our country is located in relation to the rest of the world.
 They also need to have a good grasp of where key cities, seas and rivers are located in the UK.
+In KS1, our children need to be able to locate the 7 continents and 5 oceans.
 In KS2, our children need to be able to locate major cities and capitals in Europe.

 Mrs L Green

 I am Mrs Green and I teach Lions class in Year 6.
 I also have the pleasure of leading the subject of Geography, which has always been a passion of mine.
 If you have any questions about our Geography Curriculum then please contact the school via telephone, email or come and speak to me directly.